 Tom Nguyen, UA Manager at Babil Games

-Babil Games is the major publisher in the MENA region, with their flagship title Nida Harb 3 being one of the top grossing games in the Gulf countries.
+Babil Games is the major publisher in the MENA region.
+Their flagship title Nida Harb 3 is one of the top grossing games in the Gulf countries.

 Before we delve into the detail, here are some things you need to know before reading our interview with Tom.